How can God die if Jesus is God?

 The "Do", in "..do this," is an imperative verb.
 We know that it is a command because of the grammar used to instruct us on this point.
 In Acts 2:42 we see the apostles and the early disciples following Jesus' command.
 3000 were baptized after hearing Peter's sermon on Pentecost Sunday.
 Luke writes that these new Christians were continually devoting themselves to the apostles' teaching, to fellowship, to the breaking of bread (another way of describing communion) and prayer.
 Then in another passage Acts 20:7 Luke writes:

 On the first day of the week, when we were gathered together to break bread...

-Now, there were other cultural practices that the New Testament mentions and even teaches about, things like foot washing, or the wearing of veils, or not wearing of veils, or having a love feast, but these were not commanded for future generations of Christians, just baptism and communion.
-When Paul talks about the wearing of veils in 1 Corinthians he's commenting on that practice.
-People, women were doing that in those days, and there was a problem in the church about the wearing of veils.
-Some women wanted to do away with the wearing of veils because they felt, well, I'm free in Christ, I don't need that anymore.
-And in doing so, they were getting ahead of social convention.
-In other words, people were scandalized that they removed the veil.
-And so Paul teaches about the veil and what he teaches women in the first century about the veil is, they mustn't get too far ahead of convention.
+Now, there were other cultural practices that the New Testament mentions, things like foot washing, or the wearing of veils, or having a love feast, but these were not commanded for future generations of Christians like baptism and communion.
+When Paul talks about the wearing of veils in I Corinthians, for example, he's commenting on that practice because there was a problem in the church about continuing this tradition.
+Some women wanted to do away with the wearing of veils (which signified that this woman was in subjection to her father or husband).
+Women who became Christians felt that their freedom in Christ also freed them of all social conventions, especially those which were a burden.
+However, in doing so they were getting ahead of social norms too quickly (in that culture, a woman without a veil in public was seen as immoral.
+The net result of doing away with this cultural symbol before its time, therefore, was to create scandal and confusion.

 Why did Jesus's human nature agree to give up His life?